Office of Financial Aid

 Book Advance Authorization

-The Bursar's Office offers eligible students a line of credit (via a positive balance on their student account), which can be used to purchase books online through Akademos, a virtual bookstore.
+The Bursar's Office offers students who are Pell eligible and anticipating a refund (via a positive balance on their student account), which can be used to purchase books online through Akademos, a virtual bookstore.
 Undergraduates can receive a credit line of up to $300 and graduates can receive up to $500 for book purchases.

 If this line of credit is not used, your student account will not be charged or if you spend less than your line of credit, your account will reflect the actual cost.
 If your total purchase exceeds your credit line, you will have to pay the difference.